 Why use SEO for skincare?

-• Helps you target the right customers: SEO allows you to focus on keywords your target audience uses.
+- Targets the right customers: SEO allows you to focus on keywords your target audience uses.
 This means you can prioritize the customers who are most likely to buy your skincare products.

-• The experience of the agency: An agency with specific expertise in the beauty industry may charge more
+- Agency experience: An agency with specific expertise in the beauty industry may charge more

 Want to increase the chances of your skincare brand ranking on the first page of Google?
 Here are 10 expert tips to boost your search engine presence and entice potential customers to your site.

-8. Focus on your technical SEO
+- Focus on technical SEO

-9. Aim for rich results
+- Optimize for rich results

 1. Target the right keywords